-To create an employees' trust, it will be necessary to prepare a trust deed which will be formal evidence of the trust's creation and will set out its terms.
-These terms may include how the individuals responsible for running the trust are to be appointed, any particular constraints on what the trust may do with its shares and, if the trust is intended to confer any specific statutory tax reliefs on those who sell to it or employees (see later), specific provisions required by the tax legislation.
+To do this, it will be necessary to prepare a trust deed which will be formal evidence of the trust's creation and will set out its terms.
+These terms may include how the individuals responsible for running the trust (trustees) are to be appointed, any particular constraints on what the trust may do with its shares and, if the trust is to be an employee ownership trust conferring relief against CGT on those who sell to it and/or enabling employee to receive bonuses free of income tax, specific provisions required by the tax legislation.